 Mount Kilimanjaro is not an adventure that you can do at a reduced price.
 Many people are involved in your success, and mostly your guide and your porters.
 When you try to reduce your costs for climbing Mount Kilimanjaro, you likely reduce your chances to have a beautiful adventure and reach the summit.

 A cheap trip to the top of Kilimanjaro is not worth it.
 It would likely mean your porters are not treated right.
 They are desperate for jobs and accept bad conditions.
 And we’re not even only talking about their low pay here but also about food and sleeping conditions.
-You may be putting their lives at risks.
+You may be putting their lives at risk.
 I hope no tourist does that on purpose.
 But I cannot imagine the feeling when you start realising during your hike that you are exploiting people.
 A Tanzanian non-profit organisation, Kilimanjaro Porters Assistance Project (KPAP), shares crucial information online that will help you make the right decisions to plan your Kilimanjaro expedition responsibly.
 I wished I had read their guidelines for tipping before my trip, it would have made the entire thing a lot easier.

 Is Mount Kilimanjaro worth it if you have to turn around?